Heritage Tree Details

 Ulmus americana

-In 1912, Belle and Ralph Jenkins purchased what is now the Jenkins Estate, Belle, the daughter of a porminent Portland businessman, Capt.
+In 1912, Belle and Ralph Jenkins purchased what is now the Jenkins Estate, Belle, the daughter of a prominent Portland businessman, Capt.
 J.C.
-Ainsworth, planted the Elm grove between the original farmhouse and the main house in the style of an old English Estate.
-American elms were a popular street tree in the early …
+Ainsworth, planted the elm grove between the original farmhouse and the main house in the style of an old English estate.
+American elms were a popular street tree in the early part of the 20th century, but have since been widely devastated due to Dutch elm …

 Read More